Atlanta brunnea: Distribution

 Atlanta brunnea has an almost worldwide tropical and subtropical distribution pattern.

 Fossil distribution

 Atlanta brunnea is known from the Pliocene of Anda, Pangasinan, Luzon, Philippines.

 Ecology

 It is limited to the upper 100 m of the water column in Hawaiian waters.
-Comparison of day and night vertical distribution of abundances suggested that a portion of the population from 50–100 m migrated into the upper 50 m at night.
+Comparison of day and night vertical distribution of abundances suggested that a portion of the population from 50 to 100 m migrated into the upper 50 m at night.